Mukarama Abdulai: International career

 She captained Ghana's squad during the 2018 FIFA U-17 Women's World Cup in Uruguay, where she won the Golden Boot for her tournament-best seven goals and two assists.
 She scored a hat-trick in the first match against the host country.
 In addition, she won the Bronze Ball.
 After her exploits with the team, she was adjudged the Women's footballer of the Year for 2018 by SWAG, beating Grace Asantewaa and Faustina Ampah to the award.

 Abdulai was called up to the senior team ahead of the 2019 WAFU Zone B Women's Cup.
 She made her debut during the first match of the tournament against Senegal and scored a goal to help Ghana seal a 2–0 victory.

 She was named on Ghana U20 side and made captain ahead of a double friendly match against Morocco in November 2020.
 She made her debut in the first match on 23 November 2020 with Ghana suffering a 1–0 defeat, however in the second match on 30 November, she scored a brace to help Ghana win by 4–0.

+In March 2024, Abdulai helped Ghana to secure Gold at the All African Games, scoring in the depth of extra time in a 2-1 victory over Nigeria in the final of women football.